Education

 Coosa River Environmental Education for Kids (CREEK)

 Introducing our latest program, CREEK!
-This program consists of quarterly workshops across the Coosa watershed, all themed around conservation and sustainability!
+This program consists of quarterly workshops, free fishing clinics, field trips, & many more events across the Coosa watershed, all themed around conservation and sustainability!
 Check out the dates and themes of each event below.
 We can’t wait to empower the next generation to be advocates for their communities and environment!

 Coosa Kiddos